thediyblogger/blog/content/blog/unpin-a-pin-on-pinterest.md

 +++
 categories = ["Pinterest Tips"] date = "2019-06-19T00:00:00-04:00"
 description = "Do you need to know how to unpin a pin on Pinterest.
 Did you accidentally pin something by mistake?
-Learn how to easily delete a pin from your board, or bulk delete pins if you have duplicates images or broken links on your Pinterest board.." draft = true title = "Unpin a Pin on Pinterest"
+Learn how to easily delete a pin from your board, or bulk delete pins if you have duplicates images or broken links on your Pinterest board." title = "Unpin a Pin on Pinterest"
 [images]
 name = "How to unpin a pin on Pinterest" src = "/uploads/how-to-unpin-a-pin.png"
 [[pins]]
-pin_description = ""
-pin_image = ""
+pin_description = "Do you have a bunch of low quality pins or duplicate pins.
+These might be impacting your Pinterest reach.
+Learn how to quickly bulk delete pins if you have duplicates images or broken links on your Pinterest board. #pinterestforbeginners #pinteresttips #pintereststrategy" pin_image = "/uploads/bulk-delete-pins.png"
 [[pins]]
-pin_description = ""
-pin_image = ""
+pin_description = "Do you want to unpin a pin on Pinterest?
+Did you accidentally pin something by mistake?
+Learn how to easily delete a pin from your board, or bulk delete pins if you have duplicates images or broken links on your Pinterest board. #pinteresttips #pinterestmarketing #pintereststrategy #pinterestforbeginners" pin_image = "/uploads/unpin-a-pin.png"

 +++
 As a Pinterest Business, it is good practice to pin other people's content alongside your content.
 Sharing is caring, and it gives your audience more information to help them solve their problem.